-Voltages: Assume for a moment that two insulated wires are run along the ground from one location to another.
+Imagine two insulated wires are run along the ground from one location to another.
 Neither wire is connected to ground or an electrical device.
-The two wires take a similar path as each other, but do not follow the exact the same path.
-At times they run very close to each other and other times there is a minor separation.
-When a lightning strike takes place in the area of the wires two basic types or forms of voltage are present on these conductors.

-Common Mode Voltage: This voltage is measured between either of the two insulation wires and the earth.
-In almost all installations this is the higher voltage of the two types mentioned.
-Common Mode Voltage is created by the secondary forces related to lightning strikes.
+The two wires take a similar path but do not follow the exact the same path.
+At times, they run very close to each other, and at other times, there is a minor separation.
+When a lightning strike takes place in the area of the wires, two basic types or forms of voltage are present on these conductors.
+Common mode voltage: This voltage is measured between either of the two insulation wires and the earth.
+In almost all installations, this is the higher voltage of the two types mentioned.
+Common mode voltage is created by the secondary forces related to lightning strikes.
 In one test, a lightning strike at a distance of almost 5 km from an installation induced an 80 volt (peak to peak) common mode spike on an insulated cable.
 This voltage is more than enough to damage most electronics.

-Differential Mode Voltage: In addition to the common mode voltage that was induced by the lightning strike, a differential mode voltage is induced by a lightning strike.
+Differential mode voltage: In addition to the common mode voltage that was induced by the lightning strike, a differential mode voltage is induced.
 This is the difference in voltage between the two individual wires.
 It is detected by measuring the voltage between the two separate conductors.
 In the simple case provided, this would be created by the difference in the routing of the two wires.
-It can be created by other means.
+It also can be created by other means.